sidecartridge/sidecart-site-dev-docs/sidecartridge-rom/introduction.md

 ## Overview

 The SidecarTridge ROM Emulator is a developer-oriented module that emulates parallel ROM devices (e.g., 27C/28C families) at the signal level, letting you load, select, and switch between multiple binary images without physically swapping chips.
-It’s the same core technology used in the [SidecarTridge TOS](/sidecartridge-tos/) product to boot different Atari ST TOS versions and custom ROMs, presented here as a general-purpose building block you can integrate into your own projects.
+It’s the same core technology used in products like the [SidecarTridge TOS](/sidecartridge-tos/) emulator (Atari ST family) and the [SidecarTridge Kickstart](/sidecartridge-kickstart/) emulator (Classic Amiga), presented here as a general-purpose building block you can integrate into your own projects.

 The ROM Emulator combines solid hardware (RP2350 + PIO) with a simple host workflow: the on-board flash is exposed as a USB mass-storage volume, you copy images to it, and then select which image is active.
 Tools and firmware features include FAT12 handling and self-hosted image management (yes, it's possible to upload images directly from the computer running the emulator).